Orthodox Encyclopedia: 2010s

 On February 28, 2013, the 25th meeting of the Supervisory, Public and Trustee Councils for the publication of the Orthodox Encyclopedia and the presentation of the 28th, 29th and 30th alphabetical volumes of the Orthodox Encyclopedia took place in the Sergiev Hall of the Cathedral of Christ the Saviour.

 On February 25, 2014, the 26th joint meeting of the supervisory, public and trustee councils and the presentation of the 31-33 volumes of the encyclopedia took place in the Sergiev Hall of the Cathedral of Christ the Savior in Moscow.
 A "very important and extremely difficult decision was made to switch to the release of four volumes per year".

 On March 11, 2015, the 27th joint meeting of the Supervisory, Public and Trustee Councils for the publication of the Orthodox Encyclopedia was held in the Sergiev Hall of the Cathedral of Christ the Savior in Moscow.
 Patriarch Kirill announced that 55 volumes are planned for publication.

 On March 24, 2016, the 28th joint meeting of the Supervisory, Public and Trustee Councils for the publication of the Orthodox Encyclopedia was held in the Sergiev Hall of the Cathedral of Christ the Savior in Moscow.
 Patriarch Kirill presented volumes 37–40, noting that the publication had overcome the "fatal line" – the letter К, at which the publication of the pre-revolutionary "Orthodox Theological Encyclopedia" stopped.

 On April 6, 2017, the St. Sergius Hall of the Refectory Chambers of the Cathedral of Christ the Saviour hosted the 29th joint meeting of the Supervisory, Public and Board of Trustees for the publication of the Orthodox Encyclopedia and the presentation of the 41-44 volumes published in 2016, as well as the 45th volume released in 2017.
 Patriarch Kirill noted that this is the first time that five volumes were presented at once.

 On June 6, 2018, the 30th meeting of the supervisory, public and trustee Councils for the publication of the Orthodox Encyclopedia was held.
 The 45-48 alphabetic volumes were presented.

-On March 19, 2019, the 31st joint meeting of the supervisory, public and trustee Councils for the publication of the Orthodox Encyclopedia and the presentation of the 49-52 new alphabetical volumes of the encyclopedia took place at the Cathedral of Christ the Savior in Moscow.
+On March 19, 2019, the 31st joint meeting of the Supervisory, Public and Trustee Councils for the publication of the Orthodox Encyclopedia and the presentation of the 49-52 new alphabetical volumes of the encyclopedia took place at the Cathedral of Christ the Savior in Moscow.

+2020s

+On March 28, 2023, after a long break, the 32nd joint meeting of the Supervisory, Public and Trustee Councils for the publication of the Orthodox Encyclopedia took place in the Cathedral of Christ the Savior in Moscow.
+53-68 alphabetical volumes of the Orthodox Encyclopedia were presented.

+On October 29, 2024, the 33rd joint meeting of the Supervisory, Public and Board of Trustees for the publication of the Orthodox Encyclopedia was held at the Cathedral of Christ the Savior in Moscow.
+For the first time, the meeting was headed not by the Patriarch, but by the Patriarchal Vicar of the Metropolitanate of Moscow, Metropolitan Paul (Ponomarev) of Krutitsy and Kolomna.
+68-73 alphabetical volumes of the Orthodox Encyclopedia were presented.